Cost of living in France compared to the UK

-If you intend to retire to France using a QROPS as a means of providing income, be sure to consider the cost of living in France compared to the UK.
+If you intend to retire to France using an International SIPP as a means of providing income, be sure to consider the cost of living in France compared to the UK.
 This article contains a brief comparison of expenses in the two countries.

 France is a wonderful retirement destination, with its blend of culture, history, excellent food and picturesque landscape.
 The French experience should not ‘break the bank’, so to speak.
 In fact, living in France for British people can actually be quite affordable, particularly if you have been used to the high prices of London.